from small one page howto to huge articles all in one place

 user_readenv=0|1

 Turns on or off the reading of the user specific environment file.
 0 is off, 1 is on.
-By default this option is on.
+By default this option is off as user supplied environment variables in the PAM environment could affect behavior of subsequent modules in the stack without the consent of the system administrator.

 MODULE TYPES PROVIDED